-- Step 1: Turn the computer off via the operating system. - Step 2: Disconnect the external power cable from the main desktop assembly.
+Step 1: Ensure your computer is powered down.

+Step 2: Disconnect the external power cable from the main desktop assembly.

-Step 1: Connect the external power cable from the rear of the chassis into the power supply connection point.
+Step 3: Connect the external power cable from the rear of the chassis into the motherboard connection point.

 Selective Treatment/Special Handling Per Annex VII, Directive 2012/19/EU: Any external electrical cables must be removed separately and shall be disposed or recovered in compliance with Directive 2008/98/EC.